What in heck is Downtown Disney?

 What is happening at Downtown Disney?

-When we visited early in 2013, all facilities at Downtown Disney were open for the enjoyment of visitors.
-This is not the case any more.
 Since mid-2013 much of Downtown Disney has been boarded off.
 There is still lots to see and do, but much of the property is no longer accessible.
 Why?

 Downtown Disney is morphing – in a multi-year construction project – into Disney Springs.
 The process makes enjoying Downtown Disney a bit more difficult as much parking has been closed off for construction.
 We had a devil of a time finding parking, and it was only after research that we learned that overflow parking is available on weekends, with ongoing shuttles to Downtown Disney from the overflow parking occurring regularly.
 Watch for the signs.